hpcflow/matflow/docs/source/user/tutorials/install-locally.rst

 Tutorial: Install MatFlow on your local machine
 ################################################

-This tutorial will guide you through the process of installing MatFlow on your local machine (laptop or desktop) and running some test workflows.
+This tutorial will guide you through the process of installing MatFlow on your local machine (laptop or desktop), creating and running some example workflows.
-This tutorial is intended for users who are new to MatFlow and want to understand the setup and terminology used before trying to run workflows on a cluster.
+This tutorial is intended for users who are new to MatFlow and want to understand the setup and terminology.
-Most workflows used in your research will be too large to run on your local machine, but this tutorial will help you understand the basics of how MatFlow works.
+Most workflows used in your research will be too large to run on your local machine, but this tutorial will help you understand the basics of how MatFlow works before you move to setting it up on a cluster.

 Step 1: Set up a Python environment
 ====================================